6th ANNUAL CEF READ-A-THON

 Feb 2 - Mar 2, 2026

 The CEF is excited to host our 6th annual Read-a-thon, a month long celebration of literacy across the Cambrian School District that raises funds for Mental Health and Social Emotional Learning support for all schools in the Cambrian School District.
-Email Melissa at president@cambrianef.org to join the 2025-26 event planning committee.
+Sign up your student today!

 How does it work?